What Are Stretch Marks?

 They can show up on many parts of your body:

-Your doctor only has to look at your skin to diagnose them.
-But she’ll probably ask about your medical history.
+The doctor only has to look at your skin to diagnose them.
+But they’ll probably ask about your medical history.
 If you’ve taken either oral or topical steroids for a long time, high cortisol levels in your body might be to blame.

 Tretinoin: Creams with tretinoin (Retin-A) contain retinoid, a compound related to Vitamin A. Retinoids increase collagen production.
-They may help fade newer stretch marks, but they can cause your skin to become red, irritated, or scaly.
-They’re also used to treat wrinkles.
+They’re often used to treat wrinkles.
+They may help fade newer stretch marks, but they can also make your skin red, irritated, or scaly.

 Collagen boosters: StriVectin-SD and lupin seed extracts are both supposed to increase collagen in your skin, but it’s hard to say if they’ll fade or prevent stretch marks.

-Bitter almond oil: One study showed that women who massaged bitter almond oil into the skin on their bellies during pregnancy did have fewer stretch marks than others who just used oil without massage.
+Bitter almond oil: One study showed that women who massaged bitter almond oil into the skin on their bellies during pregnancy had fewer stretch marks than others who just used oil without massage.

-Cocoa butter, shea butter, olive oil, vitamin E oil, and other moisturizers: These natural creams may help make your skin feel softer, but it isn’t clear if they help or prevent stretch marks.
+Cocoa butter, shea butter, olive oil, vitamin E oil, and other moisturizers: These natural creams can make your skin feel softer, but it isn’t clear if they help or prevent stretch marks.